War Memorial Stadium (Laramie, Wyoming): Renovations

 In 2001, a new video scoreboard was added and the bleachers in the north end zone were moved to the south end zone.
 In 2004, the western stands were refurbished and the press box expanded.
 In 2005, the natural grass at War Memorial Stadium was replaced by infilled artificial turf, similar to FieldTurf.
 The new surface, known as "Desso Challenge Pro 60 Monofilament Synthetic Turf," was the first of its kind in Division I-A (now FBS) football.
 It was replaced in 2013 by FieldTurf with enhanced graphics.

 The field itself was renamed "Jonah Field" in honor of the Wyoming gas fields owned by the primary benefactors of the turf project, the Martin and McMurry families.

 Capacity was reduced in 2004 to 32,580 and in 2007 to 30,514.
 Before the 2010 season, the new Wildcatter Stadium Club and Suites opened and capacity was further reduced to 30,181.
 The Wildcatter features 12 individual suites along with a stadium-club area that contains 256 indoor seats.

+In the fall of 2023 the University announced that new renovations would take place over the course of two stages, stage one being in the spring of 2024 and the spring of 2025.
+Capacity was reduced to 29,181.

 Other uses

-In addition to UW home games, the stadium also hosted the high school football state championships from 2009 to 2018.
+In addition to UW home games, the stadium also hosts the annual movie in the stadium for new students, the freshman pep rally, and the high school football state championships.